Connect with the Evolution, Variation, and Ontogeny of Learning Laboratory:

 Personal website →

-- Patricia Herrmann, Ph.D., is a Systems Analyst at Broadband Interactive.
-She has a doctorate in cognitive science from Northwestern University and was a postdoctoral researcher at UT Austin from 2011–2013.
+- Patricia Herrmann, Ph.D., is a senior research scientist.
+She was a postdoctoral researcher at UT Austin from 2011–2013.

-- Frances R. Morales, M.A., is currently employed as a mental health care practitioner.
+- Frances R. Morales, M.A., is a lecturer at Concordia University.
 She received her M.A. at UT Austin in 2015.

-- Andre L. Souza, Ph.D., Andre L. Souza, Ph.D., is a quantitative researcher at Google.
+- Andre L. Souza, Ph.D., is a quantitative researcher at Facebook.
 He received his Ph.D. from UT Austin in 2012.

 - Rachel Watson-Jones, Ph.D., is a usability senior engineer at Dell.
-She has a doctorate in cognitive and evolutionary anthropology from the University of Oxford and was a visiting graduate student and postdoctoral researcher at UT Austin from 2011–2015.
+She was a visiting graduate student and postdoctoral researcher at UT Austin from 2011–2015.

 Personal website →

-- Aiyana Willard, Ph.D., is a postdoctoral fellow at the University of Oxford.
-She has a doctorate in social psychology from the University of British Columbia and was a postdoctoral researcher at UT Austin from 2015–2017.
+- Aiyana Willard, Ph.D., is a lecturer in the Division of Psychology at Brunel University London.
+She was a postdoctoral researcher at UT Austin from 2015–2017.

 Personal website →